NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.3.Chapter/README.md

 inch = in.nextInt();
 ```

-Next we multiply the number of inches by 2.54, since that's how many cen-
+Next we multiply the number of inches by 2.54, since that's how many centimeters
-timeters there are per inch, and display the results:
+there are per inch, and display the results:

 ```java
 cm = inch * 2.54;